Dr Barbara Guinn

 I am a Reader in Biomedical Sciences at the University of Hull.
 I have a BSc Genetics from University of Aberyswyth (1991) and a PhD from the University of Wales College of Medicine Cardiff (1995).
 I then worked at the University of Toronto as a postdoctoral fellow and started my own research group at King's College London in 1999.

-I am interested in identifying antigens as targets for immunotherapy (where the immune system is stimulated to kill diseased cells) but we have also realised that disease-specific proteins can provide insights into the biology of disease and biomarkers for disease stage and survival.
+I am interested in identifying targets for immunotherapy (where the immune system is stimulated to kill diseased cells) but we have also realised that disease-specific proteins can provide insights into the biology of disease and biomarkers for disease stage and survival.

 Undergraduate - BSc Programmes